utiasSTARS/bingham-rotation-learning/README.md

 2. Create a function that converts each 10-vector into a symmetric 4x4 matrix (Bx4x4).
 We have written a function `convert_Avec_to_A()` which you can steal!
 The file `qcqp_layers.py` contains this function as well as some other (batch-ified) helper functions that may be useful.

 3. To convert each 4x4 symmetric matrix into a unit quaternion, simply apply `torch.symeig()` and extract the eigenvector corresponding to the smallest eigenvalue.
-This function can be a simple as:
+This function can be as simple as:

     ```python
     def A_vec_to_quat(A_vec):